jfglanc/deep-research-agent/README.md

 Unlike typical deep research agents that require well-defined research questions, this system guides you from curiosity to comprehensive understanding through natural dialogue.

-## How It Works

-The system uses three specialized AI agents working together:

-### 1. **Advisor** - Your Research Companion
-- Helps you explore and refine what you want to research through conversation
-- Asks thoughtful questions to understand your interests and curiosity
-- Can search the web to help clarify unfamiliar or current topics
-- Once you're ready, launches the deep research process

-Think of it as chatting with a friendly colleague who helps you figure out what you really want to know.

-### 2. **Researcher** - The Information Gatherer
-- Coordinates multiple specialized research agents working in parallel
-- Each agent focuses on a distinct aspect of your topic (e.g., for "React vs Vue", one agent researches React, another researches Vue)
-- Searches the web, collects sources, and organizes findings into structured markdown files
-- Saves raw search results for traceability and comprehensive findings for synthesis

-**The Library Analogy**: Like a researcher going to the library, systematically gathering materials, taking detailed notes, and organizing everything by topic - but NOT writing the final paper yet.

-### 3. **Report Writer** - The Synthesizer
-- Reads all the organized research findings from the file system
-- Finds connections, patterns, and themes across sources
-- Synthesizes everything into one comprehensive, well-written report
-- Preserves all citations and creates a cohesive narrative with natural flow

-**The Writing Analogy**: Like sitting down with all your organized notes and sources to write the actual research paper, finding connections and creating a compelling narrative.

-**Key Design Philosophy**: Separating research (information gathering) from synthesis (report writing) allows each agent to specialize in what it does best, resulting in higher quality, more thoughtful outputs.

 ## Quick Start

 ### Prerequisites